-Sanzen-in Temple is the main attraction of the rural town of Ohara, which is located about an hour north of central Kyoto.
-The approach from Ohara bus stop to Sanzen-in is lined with shops and restaurants catering to temple visitors, and there are a number of smaller temples in the vicinity.
+-Sanzen-in (三千院) is a Tendai school monzeki temple in Ōhara, about an hour north of central Kyoto.
+The road from Ohara bus stop to Sanzen-in is lined with shops and restaurants catering attracting temple visitors, in the vicinity there are also few minor temples.
 Sanzen-in Temple itself has large temple grounds and a variety of buildings, gardens and walking paths.

+They are a fabulous, zero waste way of wrapping anything from produce and wine bottles to clothes & gifts.
 Furoshiki embraces the philosophy of eco-friendly living by challenging us on how many items we really need.
 This beautiful and ingenious art allows one object to have many uses simply by folding and tying the cloth in a different way.

-wrapping a gift
+a gift wrapping;

-a bag for shopping
+a bag for shopping;

-decorating a handbag
+a handbag decoration;

-a picnic hamper
+a picnic hamper;

-a scarf, belt or bandana
+a scarf, belt or bandana;

-wrapping clothes when travelling
+a way of wrapping clothes when travelling

 ※ The color may differ from the actual one depending on the coloration condition of the monitor.